one-aalam/assynaid/README.md

 - **Scan Assignees**: Quickly extract all assignees from a Jira board with one click
 - **Multiple Views**: Switch between grid, list, and group views
 - **Assignee Selection**: Select assignees in the extension and apply to Jira board
-- **Group Management**: Create and manage custom groups of assignees
+- **Group Management**: Create, edit and delete custom groups of assignees
 - **Search**: Easily filter assignees by name or role
 - **Dark Mode**: Toggle between light and dark themes
 - **Export Options**: Copy to clipboard or export to CSV